Skip to main content

 Clinical Rotations

-• Outpatient Rotation, 25 hrs/wk (12 months).
+• Outpatient Rotation, 15-25 hrs/wk (12 months).
 Depending on which electives they are doing, interns have approximately 8-12 hours of direct patient care (face-to-face and telehealth) in the outpatient clinic per week, involving both diagnostic assessment and individual and group therapy for children, (ages birth-18) with a wide range of psychopathology.
-In order to provide the best training experience, interns are asked to provide frequent input to their supervisors and the clinic director regarding what types of patients they would like to see in the outpatient setting.
-Due to the high demand for services in our region, the clinic receives referrals for a wide variety of patients with different cultural backgrounds, spoken language, SES, and presenting concerns.
+In order to provide the best training experience, interns are asked to provide frequent input to their supervisors and the clinic director regarding what populations and presenting concerns for whom they would like to provide care in the outpatient setting.
+Due to the high demand for services in our region, the clinic receives referrals for a wide variety of patients with different cultural and religous backgrounds, gender identities and sexual orientations, spoken languages, SES, and presenting concerns.
 Interns will regularly conduct diagnostic evaluations, which involve obtaining collateral information from parents/families, schools and medical professionals in order to develop family-centered treatment plans.
-All of the therapy rooms used by interns are equipped with AV recording systems that allow for interns and supervisors to review taped sessions together in supervision.
+All of the therapy rooms used by interns are equipped with AV recording systems that allow for interns and supervisors to review recorded sessions together in supervision.
 In addition to individual/family therapy, interns co-lead group therapy sessions at the clinic.
 Currently, our clinic is running 25 different groups, including social skills, CBT for anxiety, multi-family group, and the ALLY group for LGBTQ teens.
-As a part of their outpatient time, interns also participate in weekly clinic-wide multidisciplinary treatment team meetings where they can elicit or provide recommendations regarding patient care.
+As a part of their outpatient time, interns also participate in weekly clinic-wide multidisciplinary treatment team meetings where they can elicit or provide recommendations regarding patient care. interns can also elect to participate in specialty treatment teams (medical comorbidity; sexual and gender diversity).
 The clinic consists of providers from several different disciplines, including psychologists, psychiatrists, nurse practitioners, nurses, social workers, marriage and family therapists, creative arts therapists, mental health counselors, and case managers.
+The outpatient clinic hosts many social events and has an active Promoting Racial Justice Initiatives team that interns can join.

 • Inpatient Rotation, 6 months (20-25 hrs/wk).
-The Child and Adolescent Psychiatric Inpatient Unit provides assessment and crisis stabilization for approximately 27 children and adolescents who are admitted for a variety of reasons, including risk of harm to themselves or others, behavioral instability, deterioration in functioning, and psychosis.
-Throughout this rotation, the intern works closely with the inpatient psychologist and other members of the multidisciplinary team to provide psychological assessment, consultation, and individual, narrative therapy, family therapy and group treatment.
+The Child and Adolescent Psychiatric Inpatient Unit provides assessment and crisis stabilization for approximately 25 children and adolescents who are admitted for a variety of reasons, including risk of harm to themselves or others, behavioral instability, deterioration in functioning, and psychosis.
+Throughout this rotation, the intern works closely with the inpatient psychologists and other members of the multidisciplinary team to provide psychological assessment, consultation, and individual, group and sometimes family therapy.
 Groups are both structured / skill based (e.g. Mindfulness) and process-oriented (Teen Expressions Group).
 Interns facilitate approximately four- six groups per week.
-Acceptance and commitment therapy is integrated into our therapeutic interventions, allowing interns to enhance skills in this modality.
+Acceptance and Commitment Therapy is integrated into our therapeutic interventions, allowing interns to enhance skills in this modality.

 • Pediatric Behavioral Health Rotations, 6 months (4-8 hrs/wk).
 During the 6-month block opposite the Inpatient Rotation, interns have the option to spend 4 hours/week as members of the integrated Pediatric Behavioral Health Service at Perinton Pediatrics, a community practice.
 Interns at the General Pediatric Practice will deliver direct clinical service to underserved youth and families; provide consultation to other members of the interdisciplinary health care team; and participate in medical team teaching and didactics.
 Interns at Perinton Pediatrics will complete co-visits with medical team providers, participate in daily huddles, in addition to completing integrated clinical services.
 Interns will also have the opportunity to participate in shadowing experiences 2 half-days per month in order to gain additional exposure to integrated pediatric specialty clinics including: Adolescent Medicine, Craniofacial, Endocrinology/Diabetes, Feeding Disorders, Gastroenterology, Inpatient Consultation/Liaison Service, Neurology/Headache, Pulmonary, Sleep Medicine, Breastfeeding & Lactation, Rheumatology, Hematology / Oncology, FASD, and Genetics.